-Ellery also runs monthly group workshops where her students explore improvisation and work collaboratively through the Kanack Creative Ability Development method, and then play their tunes in a “parents are welcome!” group jam session.
-Ellery has been at Powers since 2013 and is the director of Powers’ summer fiddle day program.
-She has taught workshops and lessons in the US, Ireland, Bermuda and Japan; at Boston’s Comhaltas Ceoltóirí Éireann music school, and the annual Fiddle Hell gathering in Westford.
+Ellery also runs monthly group workshops where her students explore improvisation, work collaboratively through the Kanack Creative Ability Development method, and then play their tunes in a “parents are welcome!” group jam session.
+Ellery has been at Powers since 2013 and is the director of Powers’ summer fiddle day program, Strings Traditions.
+She has taught workshops and lessons in the US, Ireland, Bermuda, and Japan; at Boston’s Comhaltas Ceoltóirí Éireann music school, and the annual Fiddle Hell gathering in Westford.
 She also maintains a violin and fiddle studio in Medford.

 Ellery graduated with a major in instrumental music from Cincinnati’s famed School for Creative and Performing Arts in 1992.
 She received an MA in Irish Traditional Music Performance from the University of Limerick in 2001.
 She is trained in Alice Kanack’s Creative Ability Development method, Mark O’Connor Method Books I & II, and Music Together.
 She toured nationally with the Irish supergroup Gaelic Storm from 2003-2007.
 In 2015, she performed the Celtic solo for Nickitas Demos’ “Long Journey Home, Double Concerto for Celtic Fiddler and Bluegrass Fiddler” with the Lake Superior Chamber Orchestra.
-Currently she performs across New England with the fiddle, flute and guitar trio Fódhla. (www.fodhlamusic.com)Ellery also is a parent who, when not teaching, shuttles her own two budding musicians to their violin, clarinet and piano lessons.
+She performs across New England with the fiddle, flute, and guitar trio Fódhla and nationally with the three-fiddle Celtic powerhouse group, The Bow Tides, who released their debut album, Sailing On, in 2022.